CodeMettle/amq_null_body_repro/README.md

 applies for message sending - it only deals with the immutable `AMQMessage` object until calling `MessageProducer.send` (and does not retain a reference to the sent message).
-Thus, I am convinced that the race condition demonstrated by this test isn't caused by user code.
+Thus, I am convinced that the race condition demonstrated by this test isn't caused by improper user code (such as non-thread-safe handling of original `jms.TextMessage`s).